Somatic & Depth Therapy for a Life Deeply Rooted.

 My path into this work began long before I became a therapist.
 I grew up in a lineage of women shaped by unspoken grief; my great-grandmother lost her life to it, and my grandmother and mother lost much of their capacity to love because of it.
 That absence left a quiet disconnection in me—one I could feel in my body long before I had the words to name it.

-Through years of somatic therapy, parts work, and integrating ritual and ceremony into the everyday, I learned to trust the wisdom of my own body.
 Beneath the grief, I discovered my inner knowing had never truly left.
-I came to understand that healing is not about fixing what’s broken—because none of us are broken—but about reclaiming what has been buried and patiently giving it room to grow.
-The answers we seek already live within us; together, we move toward wholeness, aliveness, and the parts of you that have always known the way home.
+I learned that healing is not about fixing what’s broken—because none of us are broken—but about reclaiming what has been buried and patiently giving it room to grow.

 You May Be Wondering…